Sadriddin Saymatov: Career

 In 2021, he competed at the World Olympic Qualification Tournament held in Paris, France hoping to qualify for the 2020 Summer Olympics in Tokyo, Japan.
 He was eliminated in his third match by Evgeny Plakhutin.

 He won one of the bronze medals in the men's kumite 67 kg event at the 2022 Asian Karate Championships held in Tashkent, Uzbekistan.
+In 2023, he competed in the men's kumite 67 kg event at the 2022 Asian Games held in Hangzhou, China.